Describe something you had to share with others: IELTS Speaking Cue Card

 Follow up questions

-How do you feel about sharing food with others?
+How did you feel about sharing your space initially?

 Cue 1:What it was?